History Of Kimpton Down

 The yard at Fyfield was sold for development and Toby moved into the purpose built Kimpton Down in late 2003, this included a synthetic surface oval with a short uphill spur.
 Jonathan Geake took over from his father-in-law a year later, the best horse Jonathan trained was Ripples Maid the Listed winner.

 Ralph Beckett purchased Kimpton Down in late 2010, when his string and nearly all of the staff moved from Whitsbury.
 At the time of purchase, capacity was 72 boxes.
 But by extending one barn, and filling up space in both, capacity was increased to 105.
 The former office, and large entertainment room were converted into more accommodation, making room for 22 staff on-site, and a new office was put into the North Barn's gable end.
-Another 20 box barn was built in late 2013, bringing capacity up to 125.
-In December 2014 a 5 box isolation block was added.
-There are plans for further expansion in 2016.
+Since the end of 2013 we have added 38 boxes to the yard, as well as a five-box isolation unit.

 A lot of work was done on the gallops around the time of the move, including relaying the 'Hedge Gallop' (see the Facilities page).
 The turf gallops also needed a deal of attention, largely because of a serious rabbit problem, so 1 mile of rabbit proof fencing was added.